oliendricorp/oliendricorp.github.io/README.md

 # Template for OTE using jekyll

-A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/).
+A Jekyll implementation of the  OTE website.

-See the site in action at https://volny.github.io/stylish-portfolio-jekyll/
+See the site in action at https://www.oliendricorp.github.io/

 ## To use the Template in your project